You are viewing Vodafone Group Pension Scheme (VGPS) Not your scheme?

 CWW section

-Not reaching the Paris goal, with global temperatures rising to four degrees warmer than pre-industrial levels by 2100.
+Not reaching the Paris Agreement's goal, with global temperatures rising by more than 3°C.

 Vodafone section